Idzumikatsu/crm/infra/k8s/helm/schedule-app/README.md

 - `pdb.*` for the PodDisruptionBudget
 - `jwtSecret` used by the backend
 - `resources` for the backend container requests and limits
+- `migrations.enabled` to run Flyway migrations via a pre-install and pre-upgrade Job

+When `migrations.enabled` is `true`, a short-lived Job waits for the database using `wait-for-db.sh`, applies migrations and is removed automatically after completion.

 Default values assume a demo environment.
 Sensitive strings like database and RabbitMQ passwords are stored in a `Secret` generated from `values.yaml`.